Currents in the dilute $O(n=1)$ model: The square lattice dilute loop model on a strip

-The $R$-matrix and $K$-matrix act on the link pattern vector space as an operator.
-The image of a specific plaquette on a link pattern is the link pattern which is visible after attaching the given plaquette to the bottom.
-There are some examples in Fig.~\ref{fig:qKZexamples}.
+The $R$-matrix and $K$-matrix act on the link pattern vector space as operators.
+The left and right $K$-matrices act as operators, as they are attached to the first and last site.
+The $R$-matrices act as operators, as they are rotated by $45^\circ$, and act on two consecutive sites.
+The image of a specific plaquette on a link pattern is the link pattern which is formed after attaching the given plaquette to the bottom (Fig.~\ref{fig:qKZexamples}).
 The $R$-matrix is an element of the dilute Temperley-Lieb algebra.
-The $R$-matrix and $K$-matrix act as stochastic operators over $dLP_L$. $R$-matrix acts on two consecutive sites, where we need to specify that $R$ acts on sites $i$ and $i+1$, we will use the subscription: $R_{i,i+1}$.
-To compute the correct weights, $R$ and $K$-matrices should be considered as they always map from the two sites, where rapidities enter to the two, where they exit, and their orientation is taken into account respecting this rule.
-Relations involving $R$ and $K$-matrices can be represented by drawings.
+The $R$-matrix and $K$-matrix act as stochastic operators over $V_L$.
+When we need to specify that $R$ acts on sites $i$ and $i+1$, we will use the subscript $R_{i,i+1}$.
+To compute the correct weights, $R$ and $K$-matrices are initially defined to map from the sites, where rapidities enter to the ones, where they exit, and their orientation is taken into account respecting this rule.
+Relations involving $R$ and $K$-matrices can be represented by pictures.
+These relations mean that the sum of all possible configurations realizing the same connectivity has the same statistical weight on the two sides of the equation.
 The directed red lines always represent rapidity flows.
-A crossing of two rapidity flow is an $R$-matrix, its weight is computed respecting the direction of lines.
+A crossing of two rapidity flows is an $R$-matrix, its weight is computed respecting the direction of lines.
 We introduce lines for the boundary rapidities too, it is helpful to treat rapidities and boundary rapidities in a more uniform way.
 By this, we give new pictorial representation for the $K$-matrices:

-A reflection of a rapidity on a boundary is represented by a $K$-matrix.
+A $K$-matrix is represented by a reflection of a rapidity on a boundary.
 The order of the operators is prescribed by the direction of rapidities.
 The tiles are only drawn on some of the pictures.

-With the previously mentioned definition, the $R$-matrix satisfies the next equations (In the figures, for legibility, we omit prefactors): \begin{itemize} \item the inversion/unitary relation:
+With the previously mentioned definition, the $R$-matrix satisfies the following equations (In the pictures, for legibility, we omit prefactors): \begin{itemize} \item the inversion/unitary relation:

 \item the crossing relation: